redgeneLauren/HTMLcourse-sample/Content/Attributes/EditedAttributes.facts.md

     - The attribute `name` is the `property` to set and the attribute `value` is the `value of the property` to be set.

-    - Attribute `value` should be placed inside double quotes `“ ”` .
+    - Attribute `value` are usually placed inside double quotes `“ ”` or single quotes `''`.
+However, not all attributes require quotation marks.

-    - The code below shows how attributes are written in an HTML code.
+    - The example code below shows how attributes are written in an HTML code.

 Code: